From Electric Playhouse to AREA15, Las Vegas is re-inventing the party space – for adults

 Since the 1970s, there’s been all-you-can-eat pizza places with arcades and playhouses, from Pizza Hut to Chuck-E-Cheese.
 In the mid-1980s, laser tag entered the arena and remains a staple internationally – often bundled in spaces with other group activities and attractions.
 And then there’s kart racing, ten-pin bowling, paintball – all of the birthday party locations you remember from your youth.

-As we’ve grown up, those childhood experience have clearly stuck with us, as adults-only arcade bars have become a force internationally, giving you a taste of the past, all while enjoying an alcoholic beverage in your hands.
+As we’ve grown up, those childhood experiences have clearly stuck with us.
+Adults-only arcade bars are now a force internationally, giving you a taste of the past, all while enjoying an alcoholic beverage in your hand.
 You’ve got spots like Dave and Busters in the USA, Tilt in Toronto, Canada, NQ64 in Manchester, England and Archie Brothers in Australia.
 Also a shout out to Netherworld in Brisbane!

-There is a sense of irony in this, however – because some of these concepts have been tried before in Vegas.
+There is a sense of irony in this, however.
 In the late 90s, a push towards family-friendly activities emerged – almost all of which are now defunct.
-It turned out they just needed to wait for those kids to grow up, and now, almost three decades later, you have a range of companies that are taking advantage of a generation that long for the days when pirates swung outside Treasure Island, the volcano erupted at The Mirage (which ended just this year), and we could shoot all our friends with lasers as we ate incredibly average pizza.
+It turns out they just needed to wait for those kids to grow up.
+Now, almost three decades later, you have a range of experiences for a generation that long for the days when pirates swung outside Treasure Island, the volcano erupted at The Mirage, and we could shoot our friends with lasers.

-Here’s a look at some of the immersive group-play experiences that are now on offer in Las Vegas – and perhaps soon in a city near you – where you may want to take that same group of friends who you went laser-tagging with in ’99, for your next birthday, corporate event, or hell – even just a Wednesday night.
-You’re an adult now.
-You don’t need to be told when you’re allowed to party.
-And you can drink as much as you want as you do it (responsibly, of course).
+Here’s a look at some of the immersive group-play experiences that are now on offer in Las Vegas, and perhaps in a city near you, where you may want to take that same group of friends you went laser-tagging with in ’99.
+Just now you can do it with a drink in your hand.

 Electric Playhouse